-ALW 153 Intensive Grammar Instruction 1-0-1 Students will learn to write sentences that demonstrate a command of basic English grammar and punctuation.
+ALW 153 Intensive Grammar Instruction

+Students will learn to write sentences that demonstrate a command of basic English grammar and punctuation.
 Correct use of phrases and clauses emphasized.
 Supplemental tutorial for ESL students.
 Repeatable for maximum of 3 credit hours.
 F S Su

-ALW 154 Intensive Grammar Instruction II 1-0-1 Students will learn to write paragraphs that demonstrate a command of grammar and punctuation including correct use of period, comma, semicolon, colon, and quotation marks.
+ALW 154 Intensive Grammar Instruction II

+Students will learn to write paragraphs that demonstrate a command of grammar and punctuation including correct use of period, comma, semicolon, colon, and quotation marks.
 Supplemental tutorial for ESL students.
 Repeatable for a maximum of 3 credit hours.
-F S Su
+FS Su

-ALW 155 Writing Effective Sentences 1-0-1 Students will learn to write sentences that effectively utilize language - word choice, sentence structure, punctuation - to enhance their purpose.
+ALW 155 Writing Effective Sentences

+Students will learn to write sentences that effectively utilize language - word choice, sentence structure, punctuation - to enhance their purpose.
 Emphasis on identification and correction of major sentence errors: run-on, comma splice, and sentence fragments.
 Repeatable for a maximum of 3 credit hours.
 F S Su

-ALW 156 Writing Effective Paragraphs I 1-0-1 Focus on developing topic sentences and writing paragraphs that utilize topic sentences and concluding sentences to indicate direction and purpose.
+ALW 156 Writing Effective Paragraphs I

+Focus on developing topic sentences and writing paragraphs that utilize topic sentences and concluding sentences to indicate direction and purpose.
 Emphasis on audience awareness.
-May be used for modular completion of ENG 098 with CAS director approval.
+May be used for modular completion of ENG 098 per CAS director approval.
 Repeatable for a maximum of 3 credit hours.
 F S Su

-ALW 157 Writing Effective Paragraphs II 1-0-1 Focus on writing paragraphs that develop the topic sentence effectively.
+ALW 157 Writing Effective Paragraphs II

+Focus on writing paragraphs that develop the topic sentence effectively.
 Practice use of a variety of writing strategies (narration, description, comparison-contrast, argumentation).
-May be used for modular completion of ENG 098 with CAS director approval.
+May be used for modular completion of ENG 098 per CAS director approval.
 Repeatable for a maximum of 3 credit hours.
 F S Su